mhahnFr/SimpleJSON/README.md

 This library adheres to the C++17 standard.
 No other dependencies are required.

 # Final notes
-This proect is licensed under the terms of the GNU GPL in version 3 or later.
+This project is marked with CC0 1.0 Universal.

-© Copyright 2024 - 2025 [mhahnFr][1]
+Written in 2024 - 2025 by [mhahnFr][1]

 [1]: https://github.com/mhahnFr